nelson123-lab/Gender_based_cleaning_algorithm/README.md

 ### Implementation

-We only need to make changes to one line of the script as follows:-
+We only need to make changes to one line of the general script as follows:-
 ```python
 if result['gender'] != "Man" and result['gender'] != "Woman": #change the General script with this line of code.
     os.remove(path)